NikolajMakarovskij/myStockroom/backend/README.md

 The [MkDocs](https://www.mkdocs.org/user-guide/configuration/) library is used to develop documentation

-- **No need to build documentation and then commit**.
-CI has a task set up to build and publish documentation for merge requests
+- **No need to build documentation and then commit.** CI has a task set up to build and publish documentation for merge requests

-- **There is no docker container for documentation development.** You can run the documentation development server in a virtual environment.
+- **There is no Docker container for documentation development.** You can run the documentation development server in a virtual environment.
 Below is the command:

     - **from the backend folder**
     ```bash